KEXP/KEXPPower/README.md

 # KEXPPower

-A lightweight swift library that is used to communicate with the KEXP serivces to retrieve play and show information.
+A lightweight swift library that is used to communicate with the KEXP services to retrieve play and show information.

 ## Requirements
-- iOS 11.0+ / tvOS 11.0+
+- iOS 12.0+ / tvOS 12.0+
 - Xcode 11.4+
 - Swift 5+